borisvanschooten/webcogs-ai-toolkit/README.md

 The Webcogs app building toolkit provides experimental solutions in two key areas:

 - Language and framework agnostic build tools, which support modular prompt structuring.
 This allows building a prompt out of select parts of the core specifications, such as API docs and SQL and CSS definitions, along with module-specific prompt text.
 It also includes a diff tool which shows differences between the current prompt and the prompt with which particular code was generated.
 It makes it easier to update AI generated code when specifications are updated, and fix issues with the AI generated code with prompt engineering rather than direct changes in the code.
-Currently two command line tools are provided, with a VS code extension on the way:
+Currently two command line tools are provided, which can also be used via a VS code extension:
   - **buildcog** - Build and diff single-file modules.
-Reads prompts from a prompt manifest that contains specifications for a set of modules, enabling handling of multiple modules with a single command.
+Reads prompts from a prompt buildfile that contains specifications for a set of modules, enabling handling of multiple modules with a single command.
   - **updatecogsinplace** - Modify files containing @cogs directives, which allow specific comments to be interpreted as prompts, and insert generated code at particular places while leaving the rest of the file as-is.

 - a framework that provides specific ways to structure your software in an AI friendly way, in particular a core/plugin structure for web apps, and a translation tool.
 The core app is a HTML single page application, where the plugins handle specific pages and widgets.